netlify/gotrue/README.md

     "access_token": "jwt-token-representing-the-user",
     "token_type": "bearer",
     "expires_in": 3600,
-    "refresh_token": "a-refresh-token"
+    "refresh_token": "a-refresh-token",
+    "type": "signup | recovery | invite"
   }
   ```

 * **GET /verify**

   Verify a registration or a password recovery.
-Type can be `signup` or `recovery`
+Type can be `signup` or `recovery` or `invite`
   and the `token` is a token returned from either `/signup` or `/recover`.

   query params: